The weight variables are created and maintained in the Weight screen located in the Reporting Objects Tab in the administration part.

 Here you see an example of when the “Rescale Target values if the sum is not equal to 100%” is ticked, the new rescaled targets are shown in a new column and these will be inserted as targets on save.

-Note: if new answer categories are added during the project and the weight definition has not been adjusted these respondents will get a weight factor of 0.
+Note: if new answer categories are added during the project and the weight definition has not been adjusted these weight numbers will set as missing, counted as 1.